TASC Math Test-Taking Strategies

 3- Ballpark

-When test takers face lots of figures and calculations, it can get overwhelming, and this situation can lead to confusion and mistakes.
-If you get your answer after a rigorous process and then miss the position of a point, all your efforts will waste.
+When test-takers face lots of figures and calculations, it can get overwhelming, and this situation can lead to confusion and mistakes.
+If you get your answer after a rigorous process and then miss the position of a point, all your efforts will be wasted.
 Ballparking can help you in such situations.

 Seek the choices that don’t fall into the range of your ballpark and set them aside as wrong answers.
-This method makes it easy to eliminate the wrong answers to a math problem, and then work with the other options to find the correct answer.
+This method makes it easy to eliminate the wrong answers to a math problem and then work with the other options to find the correct answer.
+For education statistics and research, visit the National Center for Education Statistics.

 4- Make Educated Guesses

-When faced with problems that you know to a certain extent but cannot solve all the way with a math formula or system, educated guessing is most relevant.
+When faced with problems that you know to a certain extent but cannot solve with a math formula or system, educated guessing is most relevant.
+For education statistics and research, visit the National Center for Education Statistics.

 5- Pluging in Numbers